Syilx Youth Camp

 kʷu tl təmxʷulaʔxʷ

-The Syilx Youth Gathering aims to encourage Nation unity, practicing culture and tradition all while building strong connections.
+The Syilx Youth Camp aims to encourage Nation unity, practicing culture and tradition all while building strong connections.
 Youth will engage in various activities and learning experiences designed to connect them with the land and each other.
 We will be balancing the aspect of teaching and learning by ensuring there will be plenty of fun to be had!

 Goals: